Kids’ Books Set in Paris – Read for travel!

 We want children to remember, internalize, and make these experiences part of their core being!
 When a child learns something they add to their schema, or background knowledge, which will help them in their education until the end of time.
 Layering the learning by introducing information and then showing it to them on a vacation is the best way to internalize information.
 Use travel to get smarter and improve skills for the kids in the family!

-A GREAT way to get the wheels turning and introduce information about your adventure destination AND improve your child’s intelligent and academic educational success is reading.
+A GREAT way to get the wheels turning and introduce information about your adventure destination AND improve your child’s intelligence and academic educational success is reading.
 Stories with familiar characters or beloved animals will pave the way for learning – really learning about the new culture they are going to experience.
-Read kids’ books set in London or listen with an audio book.
-Check out my lists for other destinations, too like Italy and New York.
+Read kids’ books set in Caribbean or listen with an audio book.

 Need more proof that reading is valuable?
 A study published in the Economic Journal, shows that ‘boys with easy access to books tend to have higher incomes when they become adults than their counterparts who grow up with few or no books by their side’ and “Men who grew up in households filled with books earn 21 percent more..”.
 So, read before your trip!
 It will be fun AND will make your kiddo smarter and wealthier in the long run.